kirisky/DragonTrainer/README.md

 10. Suicide mission

 When refresh the mission board, the gold have been checked.
-If gold is greater than 300, buy buffs that cost 300 golds until you gold less then 400.
+If gold is greater than 400, buy levels that cost 300 golds until you gold less then 400.
+If gold is greater than 200, buy levels that cost 100 golds until you gold less then 200.
-Once mission failed, check your lives and buy buffs.
+Once mission failed, check your lives and buy levels.

 #### Special Symbol